InnovationDesignConsortium/revit_standards_addin/README.md

 - A Github-based, central management approach to manage these rules across an organization

 ## Prerequisites
-There are four components required to use this application.
+These components required to use this application.
 1. A **Github repository** and the **Revit Standards Github App** installed on your repository

     OR